-Gastric Sleeve Plication, Laparoscopic Greater Curvature Plication (LGCP), is a newer & experimental weight loss surgery option that has been around for 10 years now.
-Like gastric sleeve gastrectomy, sleeve plication helps people who have problem with obesity to lose weight permanently.
+Gastric Sleeve Plication Surgery, Laparoscopic Greater Curvature Plication (LGCP), is a newer & experimental weight loss surgery option that has been around for 10 years now.
+Like gastric sleeve gastrectomy, sleeve plication helps people who have problems with obesity to lose weight permanently.
 This surgery uses a restrictive technique to limit the amount of food the stomach can hold, thus resulting in weight loss.

 How Does Sleeve Plication Work?